spekie/dotfiles/README.md

 # my dotfiles??
-* I currently use Arch Linux btw.
+* I currently use Arch Linux btw, with Sway and Foot terminal.
-* I use Vim for all text editing, including coding or programming.
-* I use the mpv media player for all media playing.
+* I use Vim for all text editing, including coding or programming, the mpv media player for all media playing, imv for images.
 * Yes, I do love CLI!